lefthand/Node-JS-Bootstrap/README.md

 -  New posts are automatically pushed to users
 -  Both in line and post submit verification of data
 -  Passwords are hased and secure - DONE
+-  Vows need to be used as much as possible